FAQ's

 Q: Does NAC have views on overseas publishing?

 A: All works are considered on their merits, and we guide authors as to options that may exist.
-Mindful of the much larger potential readerships overseas, than exist in Australia and New Zealand, much energy is invested in building relations with English-language publishers in North America, the UK in particular.
+Mindful of the much larger potential readerships overseas than exist in Australia and New Zealand, much energy is invested in building relations with English-language publishers abroad, North America and the UK, in particular.

 A: Especially for new and emerging authors, very!

-A: Even with 'major' publishers, new authors are unlikely to receive the degree of support better-known, well-established and successful authors do.
-The smaller independent or boutique publisher by definition has fewer resources, smaller promotions budgets.
-Irrespective, all publishers are attracted to highly proactive authors, especially those effectively able to use social media and otherwise being 'out there', actively leveraging family, friends and other contacts, also engaging with potential supporters through social and community clubs.
+A: Even with major trade publishers, new authors are unlikely to receive the degree of support better-known, well-established and successful authors do.
+The smaller independent or boutique publisher has fewer resources and smaller promotions budgets.
+Irrespective, all publishers are attracted to highly proactive authors, especially those effectively able to use social media, actively leveraging family, friends and other contacts and engaging with potential supporters through social and community clubs.
 Authors so active may drive 20% or more additional book purchases.

 Q: How important is a relationship with a good editor?

 A: Absolutely vital.
-How many successful authors’ ‘Acknowledgements’ fail to pay tribute to their editor, usually a lifelong friend for most well-established authors …..?
-If it’s appropriate for them, surely that’s a strong guide for new & less well-known authors?
+How many successful authors’ ‘Acknowledgements’ pay tribute to their editor, usually a lifelong friend for most well-established authors?
+If it’s appropriate for them, surely that’s a strong guide for new and less well-known authors?

 Q: Which markets does NAC deal with mostly?

-A: Initially we will usually focus on Australian, UK & North American publishers, first discussing & agreeing strategy with the author.
-If successfully published by a major, invariably they will take care of other markets’ ‘rights’.
+A: Initially we usually focus on Australian, UK and North American publishers, first discussing and agreeing strategy with the author.
+If a manuscript is successfully signed by a major publisher, invariably they will take care of other markets.

 Q: How much time do publishers take to consider a manuscript?

-A: The time for publisher consideration of your manuscript depends on many variables, such as the time of the year, and the market.
+A: The time for publisher consideration of your manuscript depends on many variables, such as the time of the year and the market.
 A ‘Suggested Close Date’ is agreed in consultation with the author – three to four months is typical.
 Longer periods are not unusual.
-Three experiences suggest manuscripts take longer working their way through some publishers’ systems.
-One (very good) offer received from a major European publisher arrived eleven months after manuscript submission, several months after the author had signed a less attractive deal elsewhere.....
-In another case, we received strong expressions of interest from a top five publisher for two works originally submitted >11 months previously (one, the author had since self-published; the other hadn’t, so we were able to progress the discussion).....
+Three experiences, however, suggest manuscripts take longer working their way through some publishers’ systems.
+One (very good) offer received from a major European publisher arrived eleven months after manuscript submission, several months after the author had signed a less attractive deal elsewhere.
+In another case, we received strong expressions of interest from a top five publisher for two works originally submitted more than 11 months previously.

 Q: How closely does NAC inform authors of progress?

-A: We consult very closely, explaining the program before submitting the work to publishers, then give regular updates.
-Our authors always know which publishers have been approached, what the status of their work is with each.
+A: Very closely, explaining the program before submitting to publishers, then providing regular updates.
+Authors always know which publishers have been approached, whether the publisher has responded and the status of their work with each.

-Q: Typical Timeline from NAC receipt of Manuscript to delivery to Publishers?
+Q: What is the typical timeline from NAC receipt of manuscript to delivery to publishers?

 A: This very much depends on the work, and whether it has been rigorously edited prior to submission to NAC.
-Seldom less than 3 months, or more than 7-8.
+Seldom less than 3 months, sometimes more than 7-8.

 Q: What is NAC’s strategy with publishers?

-A: In particular we try to get close to the acquisitions editors at publishers in Australia, UK, USA & Canada with appetites for manuscripts in the range of genres we are most widely represented in.
-We work hard so works are not just submitted into a publisher’s slush pile.
+A: In particular we try to get close to the acquisitions editors at publishers in Australia, the UK, the US and Canada with appetites for manuscripts in the range of genres we are most widely represented in.
+We work hard so manuscripts are not just submitted into a publisher’s slush pile.

-A. There are two routes by which authors can have their work considered (see ‘Our Authors’).
+A. There are two routes by which authors can have their work considered (see ‘Submissions’).
 Unsolicited manuscripts are not read.

-A. It must have been professionally edited, and formally proof-read, before it comes to us – viz. in ‘finished’ form, in your opinion ‘ready for publishers’.
+A. It must have been professionally edited and formally proofread before it comes to us – in other words, in ‘finished’ form, in your opinion ‘ready for publishers’.

-A. No, for fiction; non-fiction works need to be submitted under our ‘book proposal’ guidelines.
+A. No, for fiction; non-fiction works need to be submitted under the guidelines outlined on the Submissions page.

-A. We only work with soft copy, Word format – no mailed or faxed, & generally no PDF documents (other than images/artwork/illustrations).
-If we invite a manuscript it is important you read & act on ‘NAC formatting suggestions’ before despatch.
+A. We only work with soft copy, Word format – no mailed or faxed manuscripts, and generally no PDF documents (other than images/artwork/illustrations).
+If we invite a manuscript, it is important you read and act on the ‘NAC formatting suggestions’ available on the Submissions page before despatch.

-A. Generally, no, but if you wish NAC to represent a more recent work, and the earlier work has not been published & is not contracted to another agent, we are open to discussion.
+A. Generally, no. If you wish NAC to represent a more recent work, however, and the earlier work has not been published and is not contracted to another agent, we are open to discussion.

 Q. Can authors deliver work personally?